The Grudge 2: Plot

-In 2006, school girls Allison Fleming, Vanessa Cassidy and Miyuki Nazawa break into the house on a dare, but Allison is locked in the closet and encounters a ghost resembling Kayako (revealed to be Aubrey at the end of the film) but the girls escape.
-After Miyuki and Vanessa are consumed by the curse, Allison speaks with school counsellor Ms. Dale about the curse, but Dale denies its existence, revealing she went to the house and is actually a ghost herself.
-Allison is haunted by the ghosts of her friends and she eventually flees back to Chicago, where she stays with her parents.
+In 2006, school girls Allison Fleming, Vanessa Cassidy, and Miyuki Nazawa break into the house on a dare.
+Allison is locked in the closet and encounters a ghost resembling Kayako (revealed to be Aubrey at the end of the film), but the girls escape.
+After Miyuki and Vanessa are consumed by the curse, Allison speaks with school counsellor Ms. Dale about the curse, but Dale denies its existence, revealing that she went to the house and is actually a ghost herself.
+Allison is haunted by the ghosts of her friends, and she eventually flees back to Chicago, where she stays with her parents.

 The Kimbles move into an apartment block in Chicago.
-A young boy named Jake is disturbed by a strange presence in the building brought about by a hooded stranger who covers windows with newspaper.
-Jake's father Bill and stepmother Trish are influenced by the curse, Bill accusing his wife of having an affair and she bludgeons him with a frying pan.
-Jake and his sister, Lacey, return from school, but Jake finds his family are all dead.
-He runs into the hooded person, revealed to be Allison, who explains the curse followed her.
-Kayako appears in Allison's hood, finally taking her and then emerges to assault Jake.
+A young boy named Jake is disturbed by a strange presence in the building, brought about by a hooded stranger who covers windows with newspapers.
+Jake's father Bill and stepmother Trish are influenced by the curse: Bill, possessed by Takeo's spirit, suspects his wife of having an affair, and she bludgeons him with a frying pan.
+Jake and his sister, Lacey, return from school, but Jake finds that his family is all dead.
+He runs into the hooded person, revealed to be Allison, who explains that the curse followed her.
+Kayako appears inside Allison's hood, finally taking her, and then emerges to assault Jake.